 Route to reach Mirik from NJP / Bagdogra

 Many would vouch that the road from the plains to reach Mirik which is also know as the alternative route for Darjeeling is one of the most scenic in the country.
 And why not?
 Where else will you find so many lovely tea gardens on the mountain slopes, beautiful orange orchards along the way and of course the love scenery.
-Go through the link above for a complete description of route to Mirik.
-More info...
+Click here for a complete description of route to Mirik

 Tourist Sites & Sightseeing Tours

 Mirik actually has several sightseeing and tourist places other than the lake.
-Lovely view points to watch sunrise, sunset and the landscape, several nearby tea gardens, monasteries & temples, orange orchards, flower gardens including orchids and more.
-Some popular activities at the lake area includes boating, horse riding, fish feeding etc. More info on tours & sightseeing...
+There are lovely view points to watch sunrise, sunset and the landscape, several nearby tea gardens, the well known Bokar monastery, Hindu temples, orange orchards, flower gardens including orchids and more.
+Some popular activities at the lake area includes boating, horse riding, fish feeding etc.

 Best Hotels in Mirik: Budget & Luxury

 Several affordable and mid-priced hotels have come up in Mirik and near the lake.
 Some of them have nice view of the lake as well.
 Most hotels are in Krishnanagar locality of Mirik.
-You will also find accommodations in places like Mirik Bazaar area (will be congested though), Mirik Busti (a bit far away from the lake), Thana line etc. More info on all types of hotels in Mirik...
+You will also find accommodations in places like Mirik Bazaar area (will be congested though), Mirik Basti (a bit far away from the lake), Thana line etc. However, the best property is known as Swiss Cottages that are located on a hill top and about 2kms from the lake.
+It has 12 duplex Swiss style cottages.

 Best Restaurants & Bars in Mirik